 Home of Harriet Russell Stratton built in 1895.
 It is reflective of the cottage-style architecture common at the time of its construction.
 It will be moved to the History Center site and become a gallery of Ms. Stratton's period photographs taken in the Grandview area.

-Victorian cottage constructed in 1905 near GNI Campus by Henry C. Hilleary for his family.
-Dismantled and preserved by the Foundation in 2004.
-To be recontructed at the History Center site for displaying period furniture and textiles.
+Victorian cottage constructed in 1905 near GNVI Campus by Henry C. Hilleary for his family.
+Dismantled and preserved by the Foundation in 2004, its planned reconstruction at the History Center site will allow for displaying period furniture and textiles.

 Built in 1871, it was one of the very first structures built in the Piney Falls (Grandview) Community.
 Of a unique design, it was used to grind corn and saw lumber using a single turning shaft.
 A duplicate of the mill will be reconstructed on its original site.